jongpie/NebulaLogger/docs/apex/Configuration/LoggerParameter.md

 #### `QUERY_NETWORK_DATA` → `Boolean`

-Controls if Nebula Logger queries `Network` data.
-When set to `false`, any `Network` fields on `LogEntryEvent__e` and `Log__c` will not be populated Controlled by the custom metadata record `LoggerParameter.QueryNetworkData`, or `true` as the default
+Controls if Nebula Logger queries `Schema.Network` data.
+When set to `false`, any `Schema.Network` fields on `LogEntryEvent__e` and `Log__c` will not be populated Controlled by the custom metadata record `LoggerParameter.QueryNetworkData`, or `true` as the default

 #### `QUERY_NETWORK_DATA_SYNCHRONOUSLY` → `Boolean`

-Controls if Nebula Logger queries `Network` data is queried synchronously &amp; populated on `LogEntryEvent__e` records.
-When set to `false`, any `Network` fields on `LogEntryEvent__e` will not be populated - the data will instead be queried asynchronously and populated on any resulting `Log__c` records.
+Controls if Nebula Logger queries `Schema.Network` data is queried synchronously &amp; populated on `LogEntryEvent__e` records.
+When set to `false`, any `Schema.Network` fields on `LogEntryEvent__e` will not be populated - the data will instead be queried asynchronously and populated on any resulting `Log__c` records.
 Controlled by the custom metadata record `LoggerParameter.QueryNetworkDataSynchronously`, or `true` as the default

 #### `QUERY_ORGANIZATION_DATA` → `Boolean`

-Controls if Nebula Logger queries `Organization` data.
-When set to `false`, any `Organization` fields on `LogEntryEvent__e` and `Log__c` will not be populated Controlled by the custom metadata record `LoggerParameter.QueryOrganizationData`, or `true` as the default
+Controls if Nebula Logger queries `Schema.Organization` data.
+When set to `false`, any `Schema.Organization` fields on `LogEntryEvent__e` and `Log__c` will not be populated Controlled by the custom metadata record `LoggerParameter.QueryOrganizationData`, or `true` as the default

 #### `QUERY_ORGANIZATION_DATA_SYNCHRONOUSLY` → `Boolean`

-Indicates if Nebula Logger queries `Organization` data is queried synchronously &amp; populated on `LogEntryEvent__e` records.
-When set to `false`, any `Organization` fields on `LogEntryEvent__e` will not be populated - the data will instead be queried asynchronously and populated on any resulting `Log__c` records.
+Indicates if Nebula Logger queries `Schema.Organization` data is queried synchronously &amp; populated on `LogEntryEvent__e` records.
+When set to `false`, any `Schema.Organization` fields on `LogEntryEvent__e` will not be populated - the data will instead be queried asynchronously and populated on any resulting `Log__c` records.
 Controlled by the custom metadata record `LoggerParameter.QueryOrganizationDataSynchronously`, or `true` as the default

 #### `QUERY_RELATED_RECORD_DATA` → `Boolean`